TUW-GEO/gldas/docs/img2ts.rst

 methods.
 We have chosen to do it in the following way:

 - Store only the reduced gaußian grid points since that saves space.
+- Further reduction the amount of stored data by saving only land points if selected.
 - Store the time series in netCDF4 in the Climate and Forecast convention `Orthogonal multidimensional array representation
   <http://cfconventions.org/cf-conventions/v1.6.0/cf-conventions.html#_orthogonal_multidimensional_array_representation>`_
 - Store the time series in 5x5 degree cells.
-This means there will be 2566 cell files and a file called ``grid.nc`` which contains the information about which grid point is stored in which file.
+This means there will be 2566 cell files (without reduction to land points) and a file called ``grid.nc`` which contains the information about which grid point is stored in which file.
   This allows us to read a whole 5x5 degree area into memory and iterate over the time series quickly.

   .. image:: 5x5_cell_partitioning.png
      :target: _images/5x5_cell_partitioning.png